willdrysdale/wsdmiscr/README.md

 **Data Handling**
 Takes Aircraft NOx (AQD) and recalculates concentration data from in flight calibration information

-*aggregate_by_date_span*
-**Data Handling**
-Used for comparing GC runs,or other data with a start and end time, to a time series of Met data or other continuous data

 *bt_fastnox_param_monitor*
 **Data Handling**
 Produces a quick monitor file from the AQD NOx insturment at the BT